CBDOO at your service

 According to the results of the post-synthesis study, it would appear that THC-h has a greater affinity with the endocannabinoid system.
 Nevertheless, it's worth pointing out right now that the results of this study are based solely on tests carried out on mice and on a fairly short dosing duration.
 Although we know that the endocannabinoid system is the same in all mammals, the molecule could have different effects on humans over medium- and long-term intakes.
 What's more, CBD also stimulates this system, yet has no psychoactive effect, so this molecule is bound to have very different effects from THC.

-As far as the effects of THC-H are concerned, the researchers behind its discovery consider it to be the second most potent cannabinoid after THC-P. But this potency reflects the cannabinoid's action on the endocannabinoid system, not the effects experienced.
+As for the effects of THC-H, the researchers behind its discovery consider it to be the second most potent cannabinoid after THC-P. But this potency reflects the cannabinoid's action on the endocannabinoid system, not the effects experienced.
 This potency does not necessarily translate into psycho-activity.

-As far as the soaring effect is concerned, most users believe that THC-H has effects comparable to THC-P. It seems to produce a deep sense of euphoria and relaxation of body and mind.
+As far as the "high" is concerned, most users consider THC-H to have comparable effects to THC-P. It seems to produce a deep sense of euphoria and relaxation of body and mind.
 It seems to induce mainly a strong bodily effect (changes in perception of gravity, muscular relaxation...) which would bring it close to the effect of a highly potent indica.

 Finally, it seems that THC-H has a more stable structure than THC, so the molecule remains in the body longer and its bioavailability (the amount of active substance assimilated by the body) is also increased.
 As a result, its effects may be felt two to three times longer than those of THC.